RebootLabs-xyz/Ticketr2/README.md

-# Ticketr3
+# Ticketr2
-The complete Ticketr rewrite built for speed, security and web3!
-This time, OPEN SOURCE!!!
+The complete Ticketr rewrite built for speed and security.